aaronarulnesan/rock-paper-scissors/README.md

-A basic Rock Paper Scissors game which uses alerts and prompts.
+A basic Rock Paper Scissors game which uses client-side javascript and a GUI.
 Completed as one of the projects in the Odin Project foundations course.